dicengine/dice/doc/doxygen/DICe_MainPage.md

 If all zeros are reported for a certain field, for example `SHEAR_STRAIN_XY`, it usually means that particular shape function is not activated in the correlation paramters.
 The `CONDITION_NUMBER` field is not used in the `SIMPLEX` optimization method so all zeros will be reported for `SIMPLEX`.
 Values of `-1.0` typically imply failure of some kind.
 For example if the `NEIGHBOR_ID` field is `-1.0` the subset corresponding to that field value does not have a neighbor.
 Another example would be if `SIGMA` is `-1.0` it implies that the correlation failed for that particular step.

-**Coordinate system and positive rotation:** Coordinates are measured from the top left corner of the image with `x` positive to the right and `y` positive downward.
+**Coordinate system and positive rotation:** Image coordinates are measured from the top left corner of the image with `x` positive to the right and `y` positive downward.
 Rotations are positive clockwise (opposite of the right-hand rule).

+To see a complete list of available fields for output see the field_name_strings here: https://github.com/dicengine/dice/blob/master/src/mesh/DICe_MeshEnums.cpp.
+Note that fields are only available for output if they have been generated by the parameters of the analysis.

 ### Determining the quality of the solution